Author: Ashley Self

-According to a MarketWatch report, several segments of the global healthcare regulatory affairs outsourcing market are projected to increase on average more than 13% annually between 2017-2025.
+According to market insights, several segments of the global healthcare regulatory affairs outsourcing market are projected to increase on average more than 13% annually between 2017-2025.
 Use the following networking tips to ensure you have a share of this growing market moving forward.

 Step 1: Make Yourself Easy To Find

 Building and maintaining your online identity or personal brand may not feel like networking, but it forms the main touchpoint for all your future networking efforts.

 With the availability of easy-to-use website building platforms, anyone can have a professional, well-designed website live in a matter of hours.
 Be sure to use your full name and keywords (like medical writing, CER writing, medical regulatory writing, as well as listing your areas of specialization) on your home page.
 You can use the other pages to feature links to work samples, testimonials or a list of companies you have worked with, a detailed bio of your experience and education, and even a blog that you update periodically (regular, keyword-optimized updates to your website make it more likely to be found in online search queries).
 Do an online search and review the websites of other medical writers to see what works.